"Exporting the virus": Migrants deported by U.S. make up 20% of Guatemala's coronavirus cases

 How long the Guatemalan government will be able to maintain its halt on deportation flights from the U.S. hinges on Washington's willingness to use the economic and political leverage it has over the Central American country, Fontes said.
 President Trump has already directed the State Department to deny visas to nationals of countries that deny or "unreasonably" delay the repatriation of their citizens during the pandemic.

-Earlier this month, the State Department announced it would resume foreign aid to El Salvador, Honduras and Guatemala, which Mr. Trump suspended last spring, when he faulted the governments there for what he said was not doing enough to curb an unprecedented migration wave of families from the region.
-The aid was restored, the State Department said, because the countries agreed to tighten their borders and sign agreements that let the U.S. to re-route asylum-seekers to the region, even if they're not from the nations the asylum-seekers are sent to.
-Guatemala was the first to sign this agreement last summer after being threatened with tariffs, a tax on remittances and a travel ban.
+Earlier this month, the State Department announced it would resume foreign aid to El Salvador, Honduras and Guatemala, which Mr. Trump suspended last spring, when he faulted the governments there for what he said were insufficient measures to curb an unprecedented migration wave of families from the region.
+The aid was restored, the State Department said, because the countries agreed to tighten their borders and sign agreements that let the U.S. re-route asylum-seekers to the region.
+Guatemala was the first to sign this accord last summer after being threatened with tariffs, a tax on remittances and a travel ban.

 Last week, the U.S. announced it would be sending ventilators to El Salvador and Honduras.
 Asked if Guatemala was left out because of its freeze on deportations flights, Assistant Secretary of State Michael Kozak said he didn't know if the Guatemalan president had asked for them.
 "It's not that we haven't had a cooperative relationship with them, it's just they've run into some snags and we're working through that with them," Kozak said, according to a transcript of a briefing with reporters.
 "But anyway, I think, as you've seen, there isn't some hard linkage here between cooperation on removals and ventilators."